Tearran/its-shortStack/README.md

 - its_pyWebApp - web app example
   - Launches a simple web server
-  - list apps folder files with the .py extension
+  - list files with the .py extension
+  - exicutes .py and displays results on a web page
   - displays list on localhost:8000

 ### its scripts